Years 3 & 4 Lynher

 Learning in Lynher

 We believe that children have a right to expect a curriculum which is fun, motivating, interesting and most importantly purposeful.
 We strive to develop imagination through a stimulating, creative environment where every child has the opportunity to shine.
 We use a continuous provision approach.
 Challenges are accessed throughout the day to promote independence and resilience.
 We learn both in small groups and as a whole class.
-We have rainbow challenges built into the week where the children can choose their own learning and build on what they have learnt during lessons to deepen understanding or revisit ideas they had misconceptions in.
+We have rainbow challenges built into the week where the children can choose their own learning and build on what they have learnt during lessons to deepen their understanding or revisit ideas they had misconceptions in.

 In Lynher Class we use this platform to share all of our amazing learning with you.
-You can also send messages to the class teacher and teaching assistant through Tapestry.
-The children upload their own work here and share rainbow challenges that they have completed.
+You can also send messages to the Lynher Team through Tapestry.
+The children upload their own work here and share the rainbow challenges that they have completed.

 Every day there are planned challenges for children to access and complete independently.
 These enhancements are planned carefully around the children's interests, the curriculum and interventions needed within the class.
 Each week the children are encouraged to complete all of the challenges to a high standard and therefore making a rainbow with the lolly sticks that they collect for each challenge.
-Rainbow Challenges are evidenced on Tapestry.
+Rainbow Challenges can be seen in the children's books or on Tapestry.

 In KS2 we value the importance of learning through investigation, challenging ourselves and independence.
 To enable the children opportunities for this we provide continuous provision both inside and outside the classroom.